gskril/opensea-monitor/README.md

 # OpenSea Web Monitor
-Monitor OpenSea profiles to get notified when they send or receive NFT's.
+Monitor OpenSea profiles and get notified via Discord when they send or receive NFT's.

 **Note**: Receiving an NFT does not necessarily mean the user bought it.
 Any person can send an NFT to any wallet and it would be picked up by this monitor.
 [See this example](https://twitter.com/gregskril/status/1430585478399631361).